 Federal Parent Loan (PLUS)

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) lets parents borrow money to cover any costs not already covered by the student's financial aid package, up to the full cost of attendance.
 PLUS Loans have a fixed interest rate of 6.84%.
-There is a 4.3% fee deducted from each disbursement of a PLUS Loan.
+A disbursement fee of 4.3% fee iis deducted from each disbursement of a PLUS Loan.
 Repayment begins 60 days after the loan is fully disbursed, and extends up to 10 years.

-- Amount: up to the full cost of your education
+Up to the full cost of the student's education

 SC Teachers Loan Program

-Our Financial Aid Office will work with any lender and servicing agency to process a private/alternative education loan for our students.
-Please be advised that these loans are often more expensive than federal loans and should only be used when all other options have been exhausted, including federal loans.
-The terms and conditions of alternative loans vary from lender to lender and we encourage all borrowers to review and evaluate each program.
+The Newberry College Office of Financial Aid will work with any lender and servicing agency to process a private/alternative education loan for our students.
+It is important to note that this type of loan is typically more expensive than federal loans and should only be used when all other options, including federal loans, have been exhausted.
+The terms and conditions of alternative loans vary from lender to lender.
+We encourage all borrowers to carefully review and evaluate each program.

-To insure timely processing of your loan, please monitor your application once submitted.
-Each lender’s process may vary, but each step must be completed before a disbursement is made to Newberry College.
+To ensure timely processing of your loan, please monitor your application once submitted.
+Each lender’s process varies, but all steps require by the lender must completed before a disbursement can be made to Newberry College.

-Fast Choice—Great Lakes Educational Loan Services, Inc. has a private/alternative education loan selection tool that provides basic information on alternative loans and detailed listings of the various interest rates, borrower benefits, fees and repayment options.
+We urge you to carefully consider all of your options before making a final decision.
+Click here to research and compare alternative loan programs using FASThoice.
+This tool from Great Lakes Educational Loan Services, Inc, has a private/alternative education loan selection tool that provides basic information on alternative loans and detailed listings of the various interest rates, borrower benefits, fees and repayment options.